What is “Rescue”?

 We are always looking for transport drivers.
 Transport is what gets these dogs out of the shelter and into rescues.
 Transports are scheduled frequently on an as-needed basis and we need drivers to take the dogs from one location to another so they can be picked up by other drivers.

-Finally, we need medium and large crates!
+We need medium and large crates!
 Right now, the bigger dogs usually ride free in the cars because we don’t have crates big enough to fit them.
 This sometimes scares away potential drivers because people would prefer to have the dogs crated (which is totally understandable).
 We would like to be able to offer crates to our drivers, and we would also like to be able to offer bigger crates to foster parents.

 Rescues we are currently working with –